“It doesn’t seem like it was real”.

 You can find more information about the 20-day small-group overland tour we took with G Adventures from Victoria Falls, including the full itinerary, here.

-We will be publishing more guides on our Africa tour in the coming weeks.
+We will be publishing more guides on our Africa tour in the coming weeks, and you can now read our advice and preparation post Everything You Need to Know Before an Africa Overland Tour.